 10. Halloween: The Curse of Michael Myers (Producer’s Cut)

 Another day, another Halloween sequel with a troubled production history.
-After the successful fourth entry and the underperforming fifth release, the sixth film languished in development hell until it finally went before cameras under the direction of Joe Chappelle with a screenplay by Daniel Farrands.
-The initial cut of Halloween: The Curse of Michael Myers (dubbed The Producer’s Cut) was hated by test audiences, not even officially seeing the light of day until the 2010s.
+After the successful fourth entry and the underperforming fifth release, the sixth movie languished in development hell until it finally went before cameras under the direction of Joe Chappelle with a screenplay by Daniel Farrands.
+The initial cut of Halloween: The Curse of Michael Myers (dubbed The Producer’s Cut) was hated by test audiences, not officially seeing the light of day until the 2010s.
 Although it’s not surprising that the studio didn’t proceed with releasing this version of the film as the main theatrical release, it’s admirable in its boldness and much of it works quite well.

 The Producer’s Cut of The Curse of Michael Myers pays ghoulish tribute to the Pagan nature of Halloween.
 The titular “curse” of Thorn provides an explanation for Michael’s murdering of his family members, and the Cult of Thorn is a haunting presence that’s also a nice endgame antagonist for the franchise.
 The finale, with its eerie candlelit ceremony, almost feels more reminiscent of Eyes Wide Shut than anything in a Halloween movie.
 Our investment in uncommonly well-written characters for this series makes it really hit the mark it’s going for.
 The one major flaw of this version is a near-total sidelining of Michael Myers in the third act.
 The film is so excited to get to its big ideas that it fails to bring its famed main villain to a satisfying end.
 In spite of that, the big swings in the Producer’s Cut are much appreciated.